 If your project is personal, you may think that you don't have any competitors.
 However, it's almost guaranteed that someone close to you has done a similar project.

 You can directly ask them, or you can use a program that can gather data for projects like yours.
 This can help with three-point and parametric estimating as you get prices for current projects rather than historical ones.

 Project cost estimation: keep your numbers straight

 You want your project to succeed, and we do too.
-Even if numbers aren't your forte, money will be like fuel for your project.
+Even if numbers aren't your forte, money is like fuel for your project.
 You need to have an idea how much you'll require.

-If you've got questions or comments regarding project creation and budget development, we're here to help!
+If you've got questions regarding project creation and budget development, we're here to help!